TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/3UseTheUpgradeWizard/Index.rst

 the Install Tool in this document).

 |img-14| TYPO3 provides an upgrade wizard for easy upgrading.
 Go to the
-“Upgrade Wizard” section and take a look at the different wizards provided.
-You should start by using the “Version Compatibility” wizard, which sets the compatibility version of your TYPO3 installation to the new version.
+"Upgrade Wizard" section and take a look at the different wizards provided.
+You should start by using the "Version Compatibility" wizard, which sets the compatibility version of your TYPO3 installation to the new version.
 Afterwards you will get redirected to the next wizard.
 Please note that some wizards provide optional